redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 Create the FancyThemeBundle
 ---------------------------
-RedKite CMS has two built-in commands which help to add a new theme:
+RedKite CMS has two built-in commands which help to manage a theme:

 - **redkitecms:generate:app-theme**
-- **redkitecms:generate:themplates**
+- **redkitecms:generate:templates**

-The first command generates a new App-Theme Bundle, the second one generate the templates configuration files.
+The first command generates a new App-Theme Bundle, the second one generates the templates configuration files.

 To start a new theme, you must run the **redkitecms:generate:app-theme** command from your console.

 This command extends the Symfony's generate:bundle command, so the process should be familiar.
-Run the following command to
+Run the following command to start:
-start:

 .. code-block:: text